-Medium to strong steroid creams or ointments may be prescribed by your doctor.
-They are used 2 or 3 times a day helps clear the rash.
+Steroid creams or ointments may be prescribed by your health care provider.
+They are used 2 or 3 times a day.
 Steroid pills may be used for more severe cases.

-Some people benefit from phototherapy.
+Phototherapy may also be prescribed.
 Phototherapy is a medical treatment in which your skin is carefully exposed to ultraviolet light.
-This may help your skin become sensitized to the sun.
+This may help your skin become used to (sensitized to) the sun.

 Many people become less sensitive to sunlight over time.

 Call for an appointment with your provider if PMLE symptoms do not respond to treatments.